Amparo Poch y Gascón: Exile in France

 Poch was forced to go into exile in France in 1939 following the fascist victory in the Civil War.
 Poch would spend the rest of her life as a refugee in France, mostly working small side jobs to make ends meet.
 She continued her support of anti-fascist forces throughout World War II, and eventually returned to practicing medicine while in France.
 Poch was never able to return to Spain due to the regime of Francisco Franco, and she died in 1968 in Toulouse, France.

+Legacy

+In 2008, a new medical center in her home city of Zaragoza was named after her.
+In July 2018 a tribute to her was held by the city council, and a plaque was placed at a building she used to work at.
+In 2021, a new street in Toulouse was named after her.